 A child under the age of 18 can get credit up to $11,000.
 This benefits the single parent by being able to save up to approximately $1,650.

 Mutual Custody of the Child

 In case you and your divorced spouse share the custody of your child, you both can claim the eligible dependent credit.

-If you are under any tax debt due the adverse actions of your spouse and cannot deal with finances, you can file for the injured spouse program and get relief.
+If you are under any tax debt due to the adverse actions of your spouse and cannot deal with finances, you can file for the injured spouse program and get relief.